 The Ultimate Travel Guide to Fes

 As one of Morocco's most ancient cities, Fes overflows with cultural treasures and should be high on every traveller’s “must-visit” list.
 Founded in the 9th century, it was home to one of the first universities in the world and contains the largest intact medieval old city in existence.
-It's no wonder Fes is often referred to as Morocco's cultural capital
+It's no wonder Fes is often referred to as Morocco's cultural capital.

 Fes was one of the first places we visited as a couple after we met and I loved it from the moment we arrived!
 From the labyrinthine alleys of Fes’s medieval medina to the architectural marvels of its mosques and medersas, this city never fails to enchant.
 Add to that colourful souks overflowing with traditional crafts and palatial riads, I think Fes is like nowhere else in Morocco.

-In this Ultimate Travel Guide to Fes, discover everything you need to know to experience this ancient city to the fullest, from the best things to do and incredible riad stays to my top tour recommendations.
+In this Ultimate Travel Guide to Fes, discover everything you need to know to experience this ancient city to the fullest, from the best things to do in Fes and incredible riad stays to my top tour recommendations.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!